Restaurants in Paris fall under a bunch of different names. Restaurants, of course, but also brasseries, bistros, wine bars, and cafés.

 What's the difference?
-Does it really matter?
+And does it really matter?

 It's important to know that Parisians dine later than North Americans.
 If you want to be part of the Parisian scene, make your restaurant reservations for 8:30 pm or 9:00 pm.
-Whatever restaurants in Paris France you choose, remember to keep an open mind about the menu and offerings.
+Whatever restaurants you choose, remember to keep an open mind about the menu and offerings.
 Dinner in Paris is an event so take your time and savor the meal.

 This once referred to a place that made and served beer.

 Today it's where you can get all the classic French dishes you've been dreaming about.
 Service starts around midday and continues until about midnight.